icjayson/dreamify-app/services/api/README.md

 ## 📝 License

-This project is part of Vibe Analytics Studio.
+This project is part of Dreamify.